worshamweb/aws-deploying-a-rails-app-to-ecs-with-copilot-tutorial/DEPLOYMENT_TUTORIAL.md

 **Expected output**:
 ```
-✔ Created the infrastructure to manage services and jobs under application weather-app.
+✔ Proposing infrastructure changes for stack weather-app-infrastructure-roles
+- Creating the infrastructure for stack weather-app-infrastructure-roles                        [create complete]  [49.1s]
+  - A StackSet admin role assumed by CloudFormation to manage regional stacks                   [create complete]  [17.7s]
+  - An IAM role assumed by the admin role to create ECR repositories, KMS keys, and S3 buckets  [create complete]  [24.4s]
+✔ The directory copilot will hold service manifests for application weather-app.

+Recommended follow-up action:
+  - Run `copilot init` to add a new service or job to your application.
 ```

 **What's happening**: Copilot creates a new "application" in AWS.
 Think of this as a container for all the resources your app needs.
 You'll see a new `copilot/` directory created with configuration files.